Netflix Got Hacked and E-mail Changed – How To Get Account Back

 That will sign out your account from all devices, including those used by the hacker.
 Now that you made sure that you are the only person using the account, it’s time to change your password.
-Don’t worry too much about it – this happens to many Netflix users and it can be taken care of in a matter of minutes.

 Changing your password from mobile devices:

 - Log into your Netflix account using any device.

 - Select “More” in the bottom-right corner of the screen.

 - Go to “App settings,” and scroll down until you find your e-mail address in the “Action” section.